 You may also like: 20 REASONS WHY YOU SHOULD TRAVEL TO NORTHEAST INDIA WITH HOLIDAY SCOUT

 Don’t underestimate the amount of time you would require to travel by road.
-On top of it, the road condition of a few states like interior of Arunachal Pradesh and Nagaland is not good.
-So, expect bumpy ride there.
-States like Assam, Meghalaya, Mizoram, and Sikkim have better road condition for road trips.
+On top of it, the road condition of a few states like the interior of Arunachal Pradesh and Nagaland is not good.
+So, expect a bumpy ride there.
+States like Assam, Meghalaya, Mizoram, and Sikkim have better road conditions for road trips.

 TRANSPORTATION & ROAD CONDITION

 The gateway to Northeast India is Guwahati, which is well connected via flights and trains from major cities in India.
 From Guwahati, you can easily visit Meghalaya which is the nearest state.
 You can visit this state via road by taking Meghalaya state transport buses, private cab, or shared taxi.

 For Mizoram, either you can take a flight from Guwahati, Kolkata, Silchar, and Imphal to Aizawl or opt for a cab.
 Distance between Guwahati and Aizawl is over 500 km and it will take more than 19 hours.

 When it comes to Arunachal Pradesh, there is no direct flight to the state.
 However, you can choose to fly to the nearest airport to Itanagar, the capital of Arunachal Pradesh, which is Lilabari in Assam.
 Otherwise, you can fly to Guwahati from any major cities in India and take a cab to reach the state.
 There are trains to a few destinations in the state from Guwahati, but it is advised to opt for a private cab or shared taxi.